 Fashion is already a force to be reckoned with.
 It inspires, provokes, leads and enthralls.
 And, from April 24th 2014, it’s going to do even more.
 Because we’re turning fashion into a force for good.

-This April 24th, people around the world — from designers and icons, to high street shops and high couture, from cotton farmers and factory workers, to campaigners, academics, the media and any individual who cares about what they wear – will come together to say the same.
-We’ll start by remembering its victims and raising awareness of the fashion industry’s biggest challenges.
-But because we want fashion to be a force for good we will challenge the industry to do better and celebrating fashion and spreading excitement about the power it has to make big change happen fast.
+On April 24th, 2014, people around the world — from designers and icons, to high street shops and high couture, from cotton farmers and factory workers, to campaigners, academics, the media and any individual who cares about what they wear – came together to say the same.
+All around the world, we raised awareness of one of the fashion industry’s biggest challenges, by remembering the victims of Rana Plaza.
+We want fashion to be a force for good and will continue to challenge the industry to do better while celebrating fashion and spreading excitement about the power it has to make big change happen fast.

 You can help by wearing an item of clothing inside out and asking one simple question: Who Made Your Clothes?
 Be curious, find out, do something to encourage greater transparency.